Adarya/oncobrief/README.md

 - **Improved API Reliability**: Added retry mechanisms with exponential backoff
 - **Processing Capacity**: Increased from 15 to 50 papers per digest
 - **UI Enhancements**: Improved layout and responsiveness
+- **Topic Explorer**: New feature to search articles by topic with research summary generation
+- **Research Podcasts**: Added functionality to convert research summaries into audio format

 ## Data Storage